-Both the VST and OmegaCAM contain systems for auto-guiding and for focussing.
-Focussing happens automatically through real-time sensing of the wavefront.
+Both the VST and OmegaCAM contain systems for auto-guiding and for focusing.
+Focusing happens automatically through real-time sensing of the wavefront.
 (Filter-dependent focus offsets are also automatically applied.)
 Traditional through-focus sequences are only needed to calibrate these autofocus systems.

-The VST tracks very well, and for exposures shorter than 60 sec there is no need to auto-guide.
-Depending on the user's image quality requirements, up to 2-3 minutes without guiding can be accepted.
-Commissioning and verification tests have shown that tracking drifts are of order $\sim 0.1-0.2$ " per minute, but can increase when the telescope approaches zenith.
+The VST tracks well, and for exposures shorter than 60 sec there is no need to auto-guide.
+Depending on the user's image quality requirements, up to 2 minutes without guiding can be accepted, if the target never approaches the zenith to closer than 10 degrees.
+Commissioning and verification tests have shown that tracking drifts are of order $\sim 0.1$ -0.2" per minute, but increase when the telescope approaches zenith.
 Whether autoguiding is desired or not can be specified in the acquisition template of an Observation Block.